CentML/DeepView.Explore/README.md

 2. Press `Ctrl+Shift+P`, then select `Skyline` from the dropdown list.
 3. Click on `Begin Analysis`.

+## Disabling telemetry
+If you do not want to send usage data to CentML, you can set the skyline.isTelemetryEnabled setting to "No".

+You can set the value by going to File > Preferences > Settings (On macOS: Code > Preferences > Settings), and search for telemetry.
+Then set the value in Skyline > Is Telemetry Enabled.
+This will disable all telemetry events.

+As well, DeepView respects VSCode's telemetry levels.
+IF telemetry.telemetryLevel is set to off, then no telemetry events will be sent to CentML, even if redhat.telemetry.enabled is set to true.
+If telemetry.telemetryLevel is set to error or crash, only events containing an error or errors property will be sent to CentML.

 ## Development Environment Setup

 ### Dependencies